Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/monitor/action_group/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage Monitor Action Group using Azure SDK for Golang."
+description: "These code samples will show you how to manage Action Group resource of Monitor service using Azure SDK for Golang."
 urlFragment: monitor-action-group
 ---

-# Getting started - Managing Monitor Action Group using Azure Golang SDK
+# Getting started - Managing Action Group resource of Monitor service using Azure Golang SDK

-These code samples will show you how to manage Monitor Action Group using Azure SDK for Golang.
+These code samples will show you how to manage Action Group resource of Monitor service using Azure SDK for Golang.

 ## Features